mukulrawat1986/Gochat/notes.md

 Inside the `ChatUser.WriteOutgoingMessages` method we run an infinite loop inside a goroutine, where we check the `outgoing` channel for any message and write the message to the socket connection once it arrives.
 We will start the `WriteOutgoingMessages` method when the user logins, so we will call the method at the end of `ChatUser.Login` method.

 ## BroadCasting Messages

 The chatroom that we are currently building is more like a Broadcast server.
 If a user writes something to the socket connection, our chat program will read it from the socket connection and then broadcast it to all users connected to the chatroom.

+It works this way:

+- We have a channel `ChatRoom.incoming` where we will put all messages that come from all the user sockets.
+- Each `ChatUser` object will be modified to have a loop that will look for any new lines read in from the client, and sends it to `ChatRoom.incoming` channel.
+- In our `ChatRoom.ListenForMessages`, we will look for any new messages on `ChatRoom.incoming` and call `Broadcast` to broadcast it out to all of the other connected sockets.

+To implement all the above steps this is what we do:

+- We implement the `ChatUser.ReadincomingMessages` function.
+We implement it in a way that it constantly reads messages from the socket buffer.
+- Since we want this function needs to be run continuously, we will run our infinite for loop in a goroutine.
+Inside the goroutine we will run an infinite for loop, inside which we will read message from the socket buffer using `ChatUser.ReadLine`, and if there is a message we will forward it to our `ChatRoom.incoming` channel.
+- We will start this goroutine when a user logins, so we will call it in `ChatUser.Login`
+- Now we will update `ChatUser.Login` method.
+We will add a case in the for/select loop that reads a message string from the `incoming` channel.
+Once the message is read, we will call `ChatRoom.Broadcast` on the read message.